-On November 27, 2019, Inventus announced it had signed a letter of intent with the secured creditor and principal shareholder of Flag Resources (1985) Ltd. ("Flag") for the planned acquisition of the three mineral properties adjoining the 100%-owned Sudbury 2.0 project.
-Inventus intends to acquire 100% of all the properties currently held by Flag.
+On July 2, 2020, Inventus announced that it has signed a binding agreement with the secured creditor and principal shareholder of Flag Resources (1985) Ltd. ("Flag") for the purchase of three mineral properties (Wolf Lake, Cobalt Hill, and Rathbun Lake properties described below) adjoining the 100%-owned Sudbury 2.0 Project (the "Flag Properties").
+Inventus intends to acquire 100% of the Flag Properties in exchange for 5 million common shares of Inventus and a 2% NSR royalty interest.
+The closing of the transaction is subject to the conclusion of foreclosure proceedings vesting control of the Flag Properties to the creditor.